Dans-labs/formats/source/fileFormats/csv.md

 Excel.
 These files can also be read as [=text] files, for instance in Notepad.
 Many applications will be able to open CSV files without problems.

+## Separator character
 The file extension derives from the original separator character, the **c**omma.
 However, other characters such as the semicolon are also frequently used, especially in regions where they are the default separator character.

+??? explanation "Complications with the comma"
     A region-independent choice of separator character is the *tab*, and CSV files that use it are often given the extension [.tsv].

     Depending on
     the computer’s default settings for the use of separators, an application may not be able to automatically separate the columns.

     However, within the application it is usually possible to divide text into columns on the basis of separation characters chosen by the user;
     alternatively, the default on the computer can be adjusted.

-For Windows systems, this default setting can be found under List separator on the Region and Language screen.
+    For Windows systems, this default
+    setting can be found under List separator on the Region and Language screen.
 If the same separator is selected as what is found in the CSV file, that CSV file will be correctly displayed in distinct columns in all applications.

 ## Character encoding.